signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 property is actually writable.
 The read only definitions become "hidden" by the writable ones ans we call them "Abstract Read Only Properties".

-All writable definitions of the same property must be exactly the same: they are strictly type invariants (including nullability).
+**All writable definitions of the same property must be exactly the same**: they are strictly type invariants (including nullability).

 A read only property that has a writable definition somewhere in the Poco family becomes "Abstract": its type